 Sheldon suggests that mesomorphs are usually considered the most aggressive of the three types.
 And some may even argue that their uninhibited temperament makes them prone to problematic behavior and delinquency.

-Either way, most mesos often display the traits of a “somotonic” personality.
+Either way, most mesomorph body types often display traits of a “somotonic” personality.
 As defined by Dr. Sheldon, this means active, always on the go, and exceptionally assertive.

 Getting to know your somatotype and everything that comes with it is just the tip of the iceberg.
 Because the truth is, to let your full potential shine, you need a healthy balance of exercise and good diet.

 Everybody knows how to get in shape.
 Eat right and exercise more.
 That’s the bottom line.– Dr. Sheldon